-This report describes a pedestrian level wind (PLW) study undertaken to satisfy the requirements for concurrent Zoning By-law Amendment and Site Plan Control application submissions for the proposed hotel development located at 275 King Edward Avenue in Ottawa, Ontario (hereinafter referred to as "subject site").
+This report describes a pedestrian level wind (PLW) study undertaken to satisfy the requirements for concurrent Zoning By-Law Amendment and Site Plan Control application submissions for the proposed residential development known as South Keys Redevelopment Project (Phase 1) in Ottawa, Ontario (hereinafter referred to as "subject site" or "proposed development").
 Our mandate within this study is to investigate pedestrian wind comfort and safety within and surrounding the subject site, and to identify any areas where wind conditions may interfere with certain pedestrian activities so that mitigation measures may be considered, where required.

 The study involves simulation of wind speeds for selected wind directions in a three-dimensional (3D) computer model using the computational fluid dynamics (CFD) technique, combined with meteorological data integration, to assess pedestrian wind comfort and safety within and surrounding the subject site according to City of Ottawa wind comfort and safety criteria.
-The results and recommendations derived from these considerations are detailed in the main body of the report (Section 5), illustrated in Figures 3A-4D, and summarized as follows:
+The results and recommendations derived from these considerations are detailed in the main body of the report (Section 5), illustrated in Figures 3A-5B, and summarized as follows: